centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 All of the core data needed for a product has now been added.
 Inventory can now be added to the product, let’s take a look on how to handle that.

-Centra has an advanced way of allocating inventory to orders named “Allocation rules”, but before that warehouses needs to be created.
-That’s plural.
+Centra has an advanced way of allocating inventory to orders named “Allocation rules”, but before that at least one warehouse needs to be created.
 It’s possible to create as many warehouses as needed in Centra.
 One common setup is to have a single, or multiple, warehouses for fulfillment of D2C online orders and a warehouse for each brick and mortar store available - in order to display what’s available in stores or even to fulfill the orders from a store.

 Warehouses might already be set up in Centra when the integration work starts, but it’s easy to create a warehouse if needed.
 See an example below.
 Just as with the product data, remember to store the ID you get back.
 This will be needed when inventory levels are sent to Centra.